 Soon after setting up camp, Kalli is feeling right at home.
 Although leashing is a must at all times, her extended rope line gives her room to roam around our spacious site.
 Generous grassy plots and shade trees between us and our neighbours assures privacy and coolness.
 And from our perched platform, we have an awesome lake view.

-Brent and I could easily chill out and relax for the entire stay but our pup would rather plod and play.
+Brent and I could easily chill out and relax for the entire stay but our pup would rather play.
 And there are lots of local trails where we can appease her canine spirit.
 The two campgrounds are linked together by a kilometre-long lakeshore path and as we saunter this strip together, she sniffs the scents of regional wildflowers and scurrying chipmunks.

 The nearby city of Summerland also offers a plethora of dog-friendly walks.
 She loves strutting along the lakeshore boardwalk near Rotary Beach and listening to nature’s symphony on the Rotary Route, where the Adams Bird Sanctuary thrives.
 But her favourite romp during this trip is the dog park at Sunoka Beach.
 With puppy-like abandon, she whimpers with glee when coming nose-to-nose with Max, Lilly and Chester, three other active and happy hounds.

 On our final day, we stroll through Summerland’s Ornamental Gardens, a horticulturist’s delight that’s located high above Highway 97.
 Spanning its bordering gorge is Trout Creek Railway Bridge, a trestle of metal that hangs 73meters (240 ft) above the canyon floor.